Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Algorithms and standard forms

-We start by describing all the good mutations determined in Section~\ref{sec:goodmut} using the parametric notation of Section~\ref{sec:ctaAD} which would be useful in the sequel.
+We start by describing all the good mutations determined in Section~\ref{sec:goodmut} using the parametric notation of Section~\ref{sec:ctaAD} which will be useful in the sequel.
 Note that by Proposition~\ref{p:goodmutA} two quivers with the same type and parameters are indeed equivalent by good mutations so this notation makes sense.

-Each row of Table~\ref{t:mutgood} describes a good mutation between two quivers of cluster-tilted algebras of type $D$ given in parametric form.
-The numbers $s',s'',s''',t',t'',t'''$ are arbitrary non-negative and correspond to the parameters of the rooted quivers $Q'$, $Q''$, $Q'''$ of type $A$ appearing in the corresponding pictures (referenced by the column ``Move'').
+Each row of Table~\ref{t:mutgood} describes a good mutation between two quivers of cluster-tilted algebras of type $D$ given in parametric notation.
+The numbers $s',s'',s''',t',t'',t'''$ are arbitrary non-negative integers and correspond to the parameters of the rooted quivers $Q'$, $Q''$, $Q'''$ of type $A$ appearing in the corresponding pictures (referenced by the column ``Move'').

 By looking at the first four rows of the table we immediately draw the following conclusions.